 The Insincerity of Israel's Repentance

-4 What shall I do unto thee, Ephraim?
-What shall I do unto thee, Judah?
-For your goodness is as a morning cloud, and as the dew that early passeth away.
-5 Therefore have I hewed [them] by the prophets; I have slain them by the words of my mouth: and my judgment goeth forth as the light.
-6 For I delight in loving-kindness, and not sacrifice; and the knowledge of God more than burnt-offerings.
-7 But they like Adam have transgressed the covenant: there have they dealt treacherously against me.
-8 Gilead is a city of them that work iniquity; it is tracked with blood.
-9 And as troops of robbers lie in wait for a man, so the company of priests murder in the way of Shechem; yea, they commit lewdness.
-10 In the house of Israel have I seen a horrible thing: the whoredom of Ephraim is there; Israel is defiled.
-11 Also, for thee, Judah, is a harvest appointed, when I shall turn again the captivity of my people.
+4 What do I do to thee, O Ephraim?
+What do I do to thee, O Judah?
+Your goodness 'is' as a cloud of the morning, And as dew rising early—going.
+5 Therefore I have hewed by prophets, I have slain them by sayings of My mouth, And My judgments to the light goeth forth.
+6 For kindness I desired, and not sacrifice, And a knowledge of God above burnt-offerings.
+7 And they, as Adam, transgressed a covenant, There they dealt treacherously against me.
+8 Gilead 'is' a city of workers of iniquity, Slippery from blood.
+9 And as bands do wait for a man, A company of priests do murder—the way to Shechem, For wickedness they have done.
+10 In the house of Israel I have seen a horrible thing, There 'is' the whoredom of Ephraim—defiled is Israel.
+11 Also, O Judah, appointed is a harvest to thee, In My turning back 'to' the captivity of My people!

 Israel's Iniquity and Rebellion